sagittarius251201/DAPBL/README.md

 # Health Drink Survey Dashboard

-This Streamlit app provides interactive analysis of the health drink survey dataset, including:
+This Streamlit app provides interactive analysis of the health drink survey dataset.

-- Data Visualization
-- Classification Models (KNN, Decision Tree, Random Forest, Gradient Boosting)
-- Clustering (K-Means)
-- Association Rule Mining
-- Regression (Linear, Ridge, Lasso, Decision Tree)
+## Updates
+- Replaced deprecated `st.cache` with `st.cache_data`.
+- Added error handling in data loading with clear Streamlit error messages.

 ## Deployment

-1. Push this code to a GitHub repository (e.g., https://github.com/<username>/<repo>).
+1. Push this code to your GitHub repository.
-2. Ensure your CSV dataset (`synthetic_health_drink_survey_template.csv`) is in the repo root.
+2. Ensure your CSV dataset is in the repo root.
-3. On Streamlit Cloud, connect your GitHub repo and deploy the app.
+3. Connect to Streamlit Cloud and deploy.
-4. Update the `Data URL` in the sidebar to point to the raw CSV URL.
+4. Update the `Data URL` in the sidebar.

 To run locally:
 ```bash
 git clone https://github.com/<username>/<repo>.git
 cd <repo>